 Make it clear to your child that they shouldn’t dump their primary school friends for their new mates.
 Teach them how to be inclusive and introduce their old friend to their new friend to expand the friendship groups.

 When childhood friendships end.

-My advice would be to tell them what behaviors had made you not want to be their friend so that they can choose to work on them or not.
+My advice would be to tell them what behaviors had made you not want to be their friend so they can choose to work on them.
 Honesty is always the best policy.

 You could ask them why they decided to cut all ties.

 If they stopped being your friend, it could be that they were never a real friend, and although this may be hard to take, it may make it easier to move on, especially for childhood friends.
 Just remember, you can be the juiciest peach on the tree, but not everyone likes peaches!

 If you were the one who ended the relationship, there must have been a sound reason for that.
 It’s best to realize that people show up in our lives at the time when we need them most.
 When one relationship ends, it is usually to make way for a different one to begin.
 When it comes to choosing and keeping friends, I prefer quality over quantity!